 A and an are indefinite articles.
 We use them before singular nouns.
-Their meaning in Spanish is un / una
+Their meaning in Spanish is un / una.

 For instance: What's this?
 It's a ball. (¿Qué es eso?
 Es un balón.)